juanpc2018/Win8.1x32-HP-Stream-7-install/README.md

 Microsoft had several Law suits and lost.
 Thats why the "special" Windows version cannot be downloaded from Microft website.

-...
-if you upgraded to free W10 update and dont like it, want to rollback, and re-install Windows 8.1 but your HDD was small, usually Rollback was deleted, long ago. you can´t re-install Win8.1 back with standard iso installers.
+if you upgraded W8.1 to free W10 update and didnt like it, wanted to rollback and re-install Windows 8.1 but your HDD was small, usually Rollback partition was deleted, and you can´t re-install Win8.1 back with standard iso installers.

 Option A)
-buy another Windows license if you want to use the standard windows installer.
+buy another Windows license if you want to use standard windows installer.
-Pay for something you already have payd.
+Pay for something you already have paid.
 Worse option, but has some advantages.
 Full Retail Licence allows multiple languages, and is Not Hardware locked. you can create a restore back-up and move windows to another hardware.
 HP Tablet dows Not allow to remove the ssd drive.

 Option B)
-create your own RTM Core Windows installer DVD with DISM.exe there are tutorials in Microsoft website for Developers, for Deploy especialists.
+create your own RTM Core Windows Bing installer DVD with DISM.exe there are tutorials in Microsoft website for Developers, for Deploy especialists.